1. Scope

 Firebase Analytics

-Used to understand app usage, feature adoption, and overall product health.
-Analytics may process app instance identifiers, app interaction events, and related technical metadata.
+Used to understand aggregate app usage and product health.
+The SDK may process automatically generated app interaction or session events, app-instance identifiers, and related device, app, and technical metadata according to the project's Analytics configuration.

 Firebase Crashlytics